-During the coaching session, Joseph and the coachee would discuss the outcome of the simulation always referring to those two metrics and comparing them with two different benchmarks.
+During the coaching session, Joseph and the coachee would discuss the outcome of the simulation by always referring to those two metrics and comparing them with two different benchmarks.

 - One was the result achieved by the same coachee during the previous session (the so called “self-benchmark”) where the scope was to measure a trend of improvement.

-- The other one was a comparison with the average result achieved by a cluster of comparable coachees, as registered anonymously by the platform across all users enrolled by several other coaches in the Country.
+- The other one was a comparison with the average result achieved by a cluster of comparable coachees, as registered anonymously by the platform across all users enrolled by several other coaches in the country.

-On the other side, one coachee became passionate by the amount of data that the platform was providing beyond the two key indicators chosen by Joseph and started to ask for Joseph help in order to learn how to influence such measures.
+One coachee became enthralled with the amount of data the platform was providing beyond the two key indicators chosen by Joseph and started to ask Joseph for help in learning how to influence such measures.

-Each session with the coachee includes always one role play focusing on interpersonal skills and, of course, the relevant debrief time.
+Each session with the coachee always includes one role play focusing on interpersonal skills and, of course, the relevant debrief time.

 Melanie decided to try a different way of packaging her service by moving part of her activity online.

 - Finally, she thought that a good remote collaboration system within the platform could allow for an asynchronous way to deliver powerful questions.
-There was no need to discuss about a role play face to face.
+There was no need to discuss a role play face to face.

-It is quite interesting to look at how the coachee got engaged in the new remote and self-paced practice activity.
+It is quite interesting to look at how the coachee became engaged in the new remote and self-paced practice activity.
 Basically, the idea was that:

 - He would directly write an email like: “Hi, I am Mark, and I would like to ask you for a quick feedback session on XYZ.
 I know you are busy, so please click the link below to open a doodle with a few slots, let’s see if we can make it.”

-- Sometimes if the coachee did not show up Mark would write again to say, “hey don’t worry, I guess you got trapped… let’s reschedule, I was quite busy too.”
+- Sometimes if the coachee did not show up, Mark would write again to say, “Hey don’t worry, I guess you got trapped… let’s reschedule, I was quite busy too.”

 Also, it is remarkable how certain smart features of SkillGym could solve the fact that Melanie was not there when the role play was played.

-She had the possibility to access to a recorded version of the interview, move through it and, with the help of augmented reality, review any blind spots in the conversation.
+She was able to access a recorded version of the interview, move through it and, with the help of augmented reality, review any blind spots in the conversation.

-In the end her new format became very popular with her clients, especially the millennials.
+In the end, her new format became very popular with her clients, especially the millennials.

-During that time, they both had more room for discussing about how to apply certain behaviors, as witnessed in the role play, beyond the boundaries of the specific context.
+During that time, they both had more time to discuss how to apply certain behaviors, as witnessed in the role play, beyond the boundaries of the specific context.

 Needless to say, the comments coming from her clients were very enthusiastic: EFFICIENT was the most popular keyword.
 They felt like their time was more valuable.

-And also, “GAME” was another popular keyword.
-The digital role play was perceived like a relaxing time where they could learn and get entertained at the same time.
+The Digital Role Play was perceived as relaxing time during which they could learn and be entertained at the same time.

 - Remote practice can be fun

-Some of the things she told Tom during their first session were: “Often…I know I should give feedback…but I always find other jobs to do” and “I Don’t feel Comfortable”.
+Some of the things she told Tom during their first session were: “Often…I know I should give feedback…but I always find other jobs to do” and “I don’t feel comfortable.”

-She basically reported to Tom that Giving Feedback was somehow outside her comfort zone.
+She basically reported to Tom that giving feedback was somehow outside her comfort zone.

-“Often…I know I should give feedback… but I always find other jobs to do” and “I Don’t feel Comfortable”
+“Often…I know I should give feedback… but I always find other jobs to do” and “I don’t feel comfortable.”

-The idea was that of a regular number of simulated feedback session, avoiding overwhelming her normal schedule with too much exercise.
+The idea was that a regular number of simulated feedback sessions would avoid overwhelming her normal schedule with too much exercise.

-The method of Tom included:
+Tom’s method included:

 - Listening to some passages